-(a) The dispute shall be, unless otherwise agreed to by the parties, exclusively referred to, and finally determined by, arbitration in accordance with the Commercial Arbitration Rules of the American Arbitration Association by three (3) arbitrators.
-The appointment of the arbitrators shall be in accordance with the Commercial Arbitration Rules of the American Arbitration.
-The prevailing party shall be entitled to collect its arbitration costs, attorneys' fees, expert fees or any other costs arising from arbitration from the other party in accordance with the provisions permitting the award of the same under the Commercial Arbitrators may be entered as a judgment in any court of competent jurisdiction.

-(b) Nothing set forth in this Section 10.02 shall prevent the City and LCSWMA from settling any dispute by mutual agreement at any time.
+- (a) The dispute shall be, unless otherwise agreed to by the parties, exclusively referred to, and finally determined by, arbitration in accordance with the Commercial Arbitration Rules of the American Arbitration Association by three (3) arbitrators.
+The appointment of the arbitrators shall be in accordance with the Commercial Arbitration Rules of the American Arbitration Association.
+The prevailing party shall be entitled to collect its arbitration costs, attorneys' fees, expert fees or any other costs arising from arbitration from the other party in accordance with the provisions permitting the award of the same under the Commercial Arbitration Rules of the American Arbitration Association.
+Any award of the arbitrators may be entered as a judgment in any court of competent jurisdiction. - (b) Nothing set forth in this Section 10.02 shall prevent the City and LCSWMA from settling any dispute by mutual agreement at any time.